-In May 2015, we issued and sold a total of 2,822,500 shares of our common stock, including 122,500 shares upon the underwriter's partial exercise of their overallotment option, at a public offering price of \$7.50 per share in an underwritten offering.
-Net proceeds from the offering was approximately \$19.9 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+On May 13, 2015, we issued and sold a total of 2,700,000 shares of our common stock at a public offering price of \$7.50 per share in an underwritten offering.
+Net proceeds from the offering was approximately \$18.8 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.